katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Update supported languages

+TO DO MARTIN

-If, after checking the issue tracker, you have found that the missing translations for your language haven't been submitted by other users yet, you add them by clicking the number of missing translations under each language in the [list of supported languages].
+If, after checking the issue tracker, you have found that the missing translations for your language haven't been submitted by other users yet, you can add them by clicking the link that displays tthe number of missing t ranslations under each language in the [list of supported languages].
 This will redirect you to a new issue template that will be automatically filled with essential information and have highlighted fields that need to be adjusted by you.

 [:material-translate-variant:&nbsp; Add missing translations][Update your translations]{ .md-button .md-button--primary }